Star Wars: TIE Fighter: Release

 A Mon Calamari Star Cruiser (foreground) and Victory-class Star Destroyer (background) viewed from a TIE Avenger cockpit in the 1998 X-Wing Collector Series version of TIE Fighter.
 This edition adds texture-mapped graphics.

 LucasArts offered a pre-release demo on two floppy disks bundled with Computer Gaming World.
 The single-mission demo, sponsored by Dodge and featuring an ad for the Dodge Neon, advertises a spring 1994 TIE Fighter release.
 However, TIE Fighter was not released until later that year, being leaked by software pirates in early July before its official release on July 20.
 The Defender of the Empire expansion, which adds three battles, was released soon thereafter.
 Later that year, LucasArts released a Collector's CD-ROM version of X-Wing using TIE Fighters updated graphics engine.

 In 1995, TIE Fighter also received a Collector's CD-ROM.
 The CD-ROM version offered optional enhanced SVGA graphics, increasing the game's resolution from 320x200 to 640x480.
 The cinematic cutscenes were also enhanced, and the game received numerous voiceovers.
 The CD-ROM includes the previously released Defender of the Empire expansion and an additional Enemies of the Empire expansion.
-This CD-ROM also added support for gameplay under Mac OS 8 and Mac OS 9.
+In 1997, the Collector's CD-ROM was ported and released for Classic Mac OS.

 TIE Fighter is part of the 1998 X-Wing Collector Series, which also includes updated versions of X-Wing and a pared-down version of X-Wing vs. TIE Fighter.
 This version drops DOS support, installing only under Windows 9x.
 TIE Fighter and X-Wing use the X-Wing vs. TIE Fighter flight engine, which adds 3D-accelerated graphics and texture mapping.
 The MIDI-based interactive soundtrack used in previous versions is replaced by looped Red Book audio recordings of John Williams' Star Wars score.
 This version also requires a joystick; previously, players could use a mouse and keyboard.
 This version was later bundled with the X-Wing Trilogy, which includes X-Wing and X-Wing Alliance.

 On October 28, 2014, TIE Fighter along with X-Wing were released digitally for the first time on GOG.com.
 Both the original DOS and Windows editions were included, with updates to run on modern PCs.